kserve/modelmesh-serving/fvt/minio-examples-image/README.md

-# Model examples image
+# ModelMesh MinIO Examples

-This MinIO docker image contains example models.
-When ModelMesh is deployed with `--quickstart`, example models are shared via this image.
+This MinIO Docker image contains example models.
+When ModelMesh is deployed with the `--quickstart` flag, the example models are deployed via this image.

 ## Build the image locally